yash-gargji/yash-gargji/readme.md

 # 💫 About Me:
 👋 Hi there!
 I'm Yash Garg  a competitive coder with a passion for problem-solving and algorithmic challenges.
-I have a solid foundation in C++ and C programming languages, as well as a decent knowledge of HTML and CSS for web development.
+I have a solid foundation in C,C++ and Java programming languages, as well as a decent knowledge of HTML and CSS for web development.

 ## 🌐 Socials: